Do you really need a rainy day fund in the 21st century?

 - Retailer financing is rampant: As stated above, every time you go to a store, you’re offered a credit card.
 Additionally, you can easily get retailer financing for appliances such as kitchen equipment, washing machines, and other things.

 - Far greater portfolio liquidity: Thanks to the internet, you can easily liquidate some of your investments very quickly.
 You can decide that you need to sell at 12 pm, and by 12:05 pm you could already have initiated and completed the transaction – now you just wait a few days for the funds to clear and reach your checking account.

 - Government welfare programs in place: Today, most nations have various government welfare programs as safety nets in place to protect the old, sick, disabled, and the unlucky amongst us.
 This provides important relief to people when things go bad.

 So, do you really need a rainy day fund when you have all of the above options to handle financial emergencies?

-Yes - you still need an emergency fund in the 21st century.
-Although we live in the world with much greater financial flexibility and with a bigger societal safety net, you should still have a 3-month to 6-month emergency fund in place to protect you.
-It is the case that if you didn't have a rainy day fund today, you would likely fare better in a financial emergency than you would 100 years ago, but that isn't relevant.
+Yes – you still need an emergency fund in the 21st century.
+Although we live in a world with much greater financial flexibility and with a bigger societal safety net, you should still have a 3-month to 6-month emergency fund in place to protect you.
+It is the case that if you didn’t have a rainy day fund today, you would likely fare better in a financial emergency than you would 100 years ago, but that isn’t relevant.
 An emergency fund will still protect your financial well-being by allowing you to weather financial emergencies:

 Additionally, a rainy day fund will keep you calm – it will help you sleep better at night.
 Regardless of the financial innovations that now allow you to have much greater financial flexibility, an emergency fund is still a crucial part of your financial house.